BigDataBiology/SemiBin/docs/usage.md

 With multi-sample binning, multiple samples are assembled and binned individually, but _information from multiple samples is used together_.
 This mode can use co-abundance information and retain sample-specific variation at the same time.
-As we document in the [SemiBin manuscript](https://www.nature.com/articles/s41467-022-29843-y), this mode often returns the highest-number of bins (particularly for complex environments, such as soil).
+As we document in the [SemiBin1](https://www.nature.com/articles/s41467-022-29843-y) and [SemiBin2](https://academic.oup.com/bioinformatics/article/39/Supplement_1/i21/7210480) manuscripts, this mode often returns the highest-number of bins (particularly for complex environments, such as soil).

 However, it has increased computational costs.
 In particular, prebuilt models cannot be used.

 This mode is implemented by concatenating the contigs assembled from the individual samples together and then mapping reads from each sample to this concatenated database.
 Concatenating the inputs can be done with the `concatenate_fasta` subcommand.

 ## Single-sample binning